equinor/webviz-subsurface/webviz-subsurface.md

 ?> Only RFT observations marked as active in ERT are used to generate plots.

-?> Only TVD values are supported, plan to support MD values in a later release.

-The `rft_ert.csv` file currently lacks a standardized method of generation.
-A **temporary** script can be found [here](https://github.com/equinor/webviz-subsurface-testdata/blob/b8b7f1fdd3abc505b137b587dcd9e44bbcf411c9/preprocessing_scripts/ert_rft.py).
+The `rft_ert.csv` file can be generated by running the "MERGE_RFT_ERTOBS" forward model in ERT, this will collect ERT RFT observations and merge with CSV output from the "GENDATA_RFT" forward model.
+[ERT docs](https://fmu-docs.equinor.com/docs/ert/reference/forward_models.html?highlight=gendata_rft#MERGE_RFT_ERTOBS).